moebiussurfing/ofxSurfingSmooth/README.md

 + Simplify API getters.
 + Add more types: 2D/3D vectors and colors.
 Using templates [?] ...
   [ _**ANY HELP/PULL ON THIS IS REALLY APPRECIATED!**_ ]
 + Add "real" nested sub-groups with tree levels.
 Now the params are recreated on one depth level only.
-This could help when duplicated names or to indent sub-groups on a GUI too.
+This could help when duplicating names or to indent sub-groups on a GUI too.
 + Add independent thresholds/onSet for each parameter/channel and make it functional.
 Add callbacks to trig other events...
 + Add a global param to calibrate max history/speed.